MSRConnections/Azure-training-course/Content/Stream Analytics/StreamAnalyticsHOL.md

     _Specifying the output type_

 1. Type "Flagged-Withdrawals" into the **OUTPUT ALIAS** box.
 Select the storage account you want to use for the output blobs (feel free to create a new account if you prefer).
-Make sure **Create a new container** is selected to create a new blob container, and type "a4r-analytics" into the **CONTAINER** box.
+Make sure **Create a new container** is selected to create a new blob container to hold the output, and type "a4r-analytics" into the **CONTAINER** box.
 Type "withdrawals/{date}/{time}" into the **PATH PREFIX PATTERN** box.
 Then click the right-arrow in the lower-right corner.

 	> Each time you run a Stream Analytics job configured with a blob output, a new blob with a unique name is created.
 The purpose of **PATH PREFIX PATTERN** is to allow you to embed meaningful information, such as the time and date the job was executed, in the blob's name.